Outward Bound Expedition (ACT)

 The 10 day program for youth and emerging adults ages 15 – 24 that promotes curiosity, courage and compassion.
 Activities include high-ropes course, abseiling, orienteering, hiking, and an overnight solo.

 If you’re just starting to think about your future, this program will help you discover the strengths and abilities you may not even know you have.
 The Outward Bound Expedition program also qualifies for the Duke of Edinburgh’s Award Gold Residential Project.
 Classification: Activity based – Outdoor adventure courses.
 Please contact firstname.lastname@example.org to arrange for your assessment before arriving on program.

 Please click on the image to see an indicative program outline for ACT Outward Bound Expedition.
-The exact program schedule may change, depending on factors including weather, group ability, and available access within National Parks.
+The exact program schedule may change, depending on factors including weather and available access within National Parks.

 Start and end times: